 Tomb Raider isn’t the smash hit Warner Bros was probably hoping for, but it is doing fairly well at the box office.
 The domestic box office is disappointing, but thanks to foreign box office sales, the movie is not a flop.
 Tomb Raider has outperformed Angelina Jolie’s second outing as Lara Croft in Lara Croft: The Cradle of Life, which ended its run with $154 million worldwide.
 Tomb Raider is only $63 million away from reaching the Lara Croft: Tomb Raider‘s worldwide haul of $274 million.
 Tomb Raider currently sits at $211 million worldwide.

-Tomb Raider outperformed recent female-led actioners, Ghost in the Shell, Red Sparrow, and Atomic Blonde.
-It should be noted that Tomb Raider had the highest opening box office numbers and has surpassed $200 million.
+Tomb Raider outperformed recent female-led action movies, Ghost in the Shell, Red Sparrow, and Atomic Blonde.
+Of this current crop of female-led action movies, Tomb Raider had the highest opening box office numbers and has surpassed $200 million.
 Ghost in the Shell ended it’s run with $169 million worldwide.

 It cannot be denied that Alicia Vikander as Lara Croft, and the character itself, were incredible in the film.
 The action, mystery, and villains may have not been up to par, but Vikander as Lara is a great addition to the very few heroines we have today.
 Warner Bros should not give up on this franchise.
 If a sequel is to happen, the first thing to do is find a director who is far more comfortable with action sequences, specifically staging the action.
 Roar Uthag did fine job but he seemed to lack the ambition needed to make this action-adventure as exciting as it needed to be.